jeremyeaton89/HostHelper/README.md

 # Host Helper

-Simple site for hosting and downloading `.ipa` files.
+Simple site for hosting and downloading `.ipa and .apk` files.

-## Todo

-- Responsive Styling
-- Android `.apk` support